 The communiqué of the conference, known as the SAMOA Pathway, recognised that “sea-level rise and other adverse impacts of climate change continue to pose a significant risk to small island developing states and their efforts to achieve sustainable development and, for many, represent the gravest of threats to their survival and viability, including, for some, through the loss of territory.”

-The following month, UN secretary-general Ban Ki-Moon hosted the UN Climate Summit to advance the international climate negotiations.
+The following month, UN secretary-general Ban Ki-Moon hosted the UN Climate Summit to advance the climate negotiations.
 More than 120 world leaders attended, but the prime ministers of Australia and New Zealand were not among them (even though Tony Abbott had been in New York the day before).

 Once again, island leaders expressed their concern over Australia’s priorities.
 “Probably one of the most frustrating events of the past year for Pacific islanders is Australia’s strange behaviour when it comes to climate change,” Marshall Islands foreign minister Tony de Brum said at the time.
 “It just does not make sense, it goes against the grain of the world.”
 He added, “Not only is Australia our big brother down south, Australia is a member of the Pacific Islands Forum and Australia is a Pacific island, a big island, but a Pacific island.
 It must recognise that it has a responsibility.
 The problems that have befallen the smaller countries are also Australia’s problems.”